Canon 1300D vs Fujifilm GFX 50S

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm GFX 50S are two digital cameras that were officially introduced, respectively, in March 2016 and September 2016.
-The 1300D is a DSLR, while the GFX is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (1300D) and a medium format (GFX) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 51.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm GFX 50S are two digital cameras that were announced, respectively, in March 2016 and September 2016.
+The 1300D is a DSLR, while the GFX 50S is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (1300D) and a medium format (GFX 50S) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 51.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Fujifilm GFX 50S

 The physical size and weight of the Canon 1300D and the Fujifilm GFX 50S are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm GFX 50S is notably larger (7 percent) than the Canon 1300D.
 Moreover, the GFX 50S is substantially heavier (53 percent) than the 1300D.
 It is noteworthy in this context that the GFX 50S is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.